 Africa Region

-Dorcas is active in five countries in Eastern Africa: Ethiopia, South Sudan, Kenya, Tanzania and Mozambique.
+Dorcas is active in four countries in Eastern Africa: Ethiopia, South Sudan, Kenya and Tanzania.

 Throughout the region we work to empower and protect women and girls in areas such as FGM, early marriage and menstrual hygiene.

-We support some of the poorest communities set up small-scale business and deliver life skills training to youth - helping them gain real prospects for the future.
+We support people set up small-scale business and deliver life skills training to youth - supporting them gain real prospects for the future.

 +